newdydx/Maven-Markerting-Project/README.md

 b.
 Which marketing campaign was the most successful?

 c.
-What does the average customer look like?
+Which products are performing best?

 d.
-Which products are performing best?

-e.
 Which channels are underperforming?

 # Skills